FC ST. PAULI

 PUBLIC TRANSPORT:

-well connected to Hamburg's excellent public transport network but match tickets (if you're lucky enough to get one) DO NOT include the cost of ferrying you to and from the ground on a matchday.
+The Millerntor is well connected to Hamburg's excellent public transport network but match tickets (if you're lucky enough to get one) DO NOT include the cost of ferrying you to and from the ground on a matchday.

 From the Hauptbahnhof, U3 (Direction: Schlump-Barmbek) rides the elevated track along Hamburg's waterfront to the conveniently named St. Pauli U-Bahn station just a short stroll across the